jfflbnntt/dmsguild/expandedArmory/expandedArmory.md

 #### High Quality Weapons

 In some cases it's okay to break the game balance guidelines above, especially when you want to create a unique and memorable item.
-High quality weapons are rare and valuable.
+High quality weapons are rare and valuable and their cost should reflect this.
 Some are expertly crafted and can be considered masterwork items, others are made of rare materials that grant them special properties.
-A high quality weapon can have one or more of the following benefits above and beyond the stats of its base item:
+Avoid the temptation to add inherent attack or damage bonuses.
+Instead a high quality weapon can have one or more of the following benefits above and beyond the stats of its base item:

 * Add the **high crit** or **brutal** property
 * Add the **finesse** or **light** property or remove **heavy** property